Indian Institute of Science Education and Research, Mohali: Opportunity Cell

 summer research programmes, PhD positions and research oriented jobs.

+Student representation

+The students enrolled in the institute are represented by Student Representative Council (SRC), whose members are voted by an election held annually.

+Festivals

+Insomnia is the main cultural festival that is held every year but with the access restricted to the students belonging to the campus.
+The students participate in the Inter-IISERs Cultural Meet (IICM) along with Inter-IISERs Sports Meet (IISM), each of which is hosted by one of the IISERs consortium along with IISc, CEBS and NISER.

 Magazine

 Manthan, IISER Mohali's student magazine was revived in the summer of 2018 after a long gap.
 Six editions, along with a lockdown Life in Quarantine edition, have been published since its revival.